Lead Economist, Grains and Oilseeds

-Tanner Ehmke is lead economist for dairy and specialty crops in CoBank’s Knowledge Exchange research division, where his focus is on providing market and industry research for the dairy and specialty crops sectors.
+Tanner Ehmke is lead economist for grains and oilseeds in CoBank’s Knowledge Exchange research division.
+His focus is on providing market and industry research for the wheat, corn, soybean and rice sectors.
 Prior to joining CoBank in 2015, he marketed seed for his family’s seed company in western Kansas, where his family has farmed since 1885.

 Mr. Ehmke previously was a commodities analyst at an agricultural market research and advisory firm in Chicago, a commodity markets reporter for Dow Jones at the Chicago Board of Trade, and an agricultural journalist covering crop production and farm business management.
 He continues to maintain an active role in farming today.

-Mr. Ehmke holds a bachelor’s degree in agricultural economics and a master’s degree in agricultural business, both from Kansas State University.
+Mr. Ehmke holds a bachelor’s degree in agricultural economics and a master’s degree in agricultural business from Kansas State University.

 The war in Ukraine and inflation will remain the two biggest factors for commodity